M69 derby

 The M69 derby is a football match played between Coventry City and Leicester City.
-It takes its name from the motorway that connects the two cities, which are only 24 miles (38 km) apart.
+It takes its name from the motorway that connects Coventry and Leicester, which are only 24 miles (38 km) apart.

+The M69 derby made its return during the 2023–24 season after an eleven-year hiatus, following Leicester's relegation after nine seasons in the Premier League.